puppetlabs/puppet-docs/source/dashboard/manual/1.2/configuring.markdown

 With the filebucket viewer, Dashboard can display the contents of different file versions when you click on MD5 checksums in reports.

-**Requirements:** To use the filebucket viewer, you must be using Puppet 2.6.5 or later <!-- TK check accuracy --> and your agent nodes must be configured to back up all files to a remote filebucket; this is done in your puppet master's site.pp manifest, where you must define a filebucket resource named "main" (`filebucket { "main": server => "{your puppet master}", path => false, }`) and set a global resource default of `File { backup => "main" }`.
-If you are using inspect reports, you must also set `archive_files = true` in each agent's `puppet.conf`.
+**Requirements:** To use the filebucket viewer, you must be using Puppet 2.6.5 or later <!-- TK check accuracy --> and your agent nodes must be configured to back up all files to a remote filebucket; this is done in your puppet master's `site.pp` manifest, where you must define a filebucket resource named "main"...

+    filebucket { "main":
+      server => "{your puppet master}",
+      path => false,
+    }

+...and set a global resource default of...

+    File { backup => "main" }

+If you are using inspect reports for a compliance workflow, you must also set `archive_files = true` in each agent's `puppet.conf`.

 <!-- Best current info: http://groups.google.com/group/puppet-users/tree/browse_frm/thread/30ea08611484d014/1fcda157a4654e20?rnum=1&_done=%2Fgroup%2Fpuppet-users%2Fbrowse_frm%2Fthread%2F30ea08611484d014%2F1fcda157a4654e20%3Ftvc%3D1%26#doc_524b16680064e610 -- TK check this for accuracy and completeness at some later date. -->

-Once the site manifest and any inspect nodes have have been properly configured, edit Dashboard's `config/settings.yml` to set `use_file_bucket_diffs` to `true` and point `file_bucket_server` and `file_bucket_port` to your puppet master.
+Once the site manifest has been properly configured, edit Dashboard's `config/settings.yml` to set `use_file_bucket_diffs` to `true` and point `file_bucket_server` and `file_bucket_port` to your puppet master.
 Restart Dashboard, and you should be able to view the contents of any file mentioned in a report by clicking on its MD5 checksum.
 Diffs are not currently enabled, but will appear in a future version of Dashboard.

 Security